 We have gone over street lighting and sign lighting design, I thought it was time we went over parking lot lighting design.
+Parking lot and street solar lighting systems are designed very similarly, but there are some major differences that need to be taken into consideration.
 Here is your step by step guide.

 Step 1 – Determine how large the area is that needs the light

-Step 2 – Determine if electric already exists
+Step 2 – Determine if electricity already exists

 Step 3 – Determine lighting requirements and needs